1.5 User Rules and Responsibilities

 - Follow E-Verify procedures for each employee for whom an E-Verify case is created.

-- Notify each job applicant of E-Verify participation by clearly displaying the Notice of E-Verify Participation and the Right to Work posters in English and Spanish.
+- Notify prospective employees and all employees, including those hired to work in a remote setting of E-Verify participation by clearly displaying the Notice of E-Verify Participation and the Right to Work posters in English and Spanish.
+This can include displaying the posters digitally, online, in hard copy at physical locations, and providing a copy of the posters with job application materials.
 You may also display the posters in other languages provided by DHS.

 - Obtain a Social Security number (SSN) from each newly hired employee on Form I-9.

 - Ensure that Form I-9 List B identity documents have a photo (Section 2.1).

 - Create a case for each newly hired employee no later than the third business day after he or she starts work for pay.